I interviewed 100 DevTools founders and this is what I learned

 Different is better than better

-I learned the value of different from Gonto, who has been run marketing at Vercel and Auth0 and now advises many DevTools startups at Hypergrowth Partners.
+I learned the value of different from Gonto, who has run marketing at Vercel and Auth0 and now advises many DevTools startups at Hypergrowth Partners.

 One example is how Clerk bought a van, covered it in vinyl and parked it outside YC everyday by Jakob, an engineer in their team (a man destined for great things by the way).